-Compressed air dryers significantly reduce the amount of moisture that is contained in ambient air which can ultimately damage your compressed air system.
+Compressed air dryers significantly reduce the amount of moisture that is contained in ambient air which can ultimately damage your air compressor.
 There are 3 main types of compressed air dryers, so we have explained the differences and which applications they are most suited for.

 The most common choice of compressed air dryer is the refrigerated dryer; they work by lowering the temperature of the ambient air and condensing it.
 The condensation is then drained off so the moisture is completely extracted and the dry air is reheated.
 They are available in both cycling and non-cycling, and they are not suitable for water vapour sensitive applications, sub-freezing temperatures or processes that require extremely dry air.